ManelAitAmer/Mid-Project-LendingClub/README.md

 ## Data Vizualization :bar_chart: :

-For Data Vizualization , we will Use Histograms
+For Data Vizualization , we will Use Histograms , Boxplots , KDE plots , Frequency counts , violin plots :